paulhibbitts/test-docsify-this/docs/README.md

 **edit-link**
 Display a "Edit this Page" link (default location is bottom of page) with the optional **edit-link** parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md

+**edit-link-text**
+Change the default text for a "Edit this Page" link with the optional **edit-link-text** parameter, for example:
+https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md&edit-link-text=View%20as%20Markdown Please note to use text with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "View as Markdown" would be "View%20as%20Markdown".

 **edit-link-top**
 Change the location of the "Edit this Page" link from the bottom of pages to be the top of pages with the optional **edit-link-top** parameter, for example: